Origins of the Bee Gym Project:

 The idea behind the Bee Gym came around by observation (like so many simple ideas).
 I noticed how flexible bees were, I saw one with a Varroa mite on and was shocked because the mite looked huge to me.
 I wondered if it was possible to encourage a bee to bend up and over a ridge so that any mites riding on top would be vulnerable to being knocked off.
 This developed so that the first invention had a blade above this ridge, which knocked off the Varroa mites.

 The first Varroa trap I made was met with some scepticism from those who saw it, but when I showed it to an experienced local beekeeper, he was the one who said let’s try it out.
-Without his support the idea would have floundered.
-He now has eight Bee Gyms and is not using conventional chemical treatments in his hives any more.
+Without his support the idea would have got off the ground.

 However the first Bee Gym was not the answer to Varroa troubles either.
 I was going to abandon the idea due to poor results, but when I removed the frame I saw an interesting pattern of 8 mites directly below one of the brushes on the mesh floor itself.
 I was curious enough to make other versions, so Mk 2, 3 and 4 came along.
 It wasn’t until I started filming inside the hives that I was able to see what was actually going on.
 I saw which devices were effective, and so the subsequent versions of the Bee Gym developed.

 The initial films stirred up interest locally, and the first kind of external testing began.
 My own detailed mite counts and tests with the North London Beekeepers suggested that the Bee Gym had dramatically increased the amount of mites falling out of our hives after just a few days.

 So far it has taken five years to develop the Bee Gym, in which time statistics have been recorded in more than sixty colonies, eleven versions of the Bee Gym have been developed.